-The Trail of the Ancients Scenic Byway traverses a portion of the American Southwest that, once experienced, cannot easily be forgotten.
+This segment of the Trail of the Ancients Scenic Byway covers over 360 miles and traverses a portion of the American Southwest that, once experienced, cannot easily be forgotten.
 It is a trail from the past to the future, from adventure to understanding.
 Visitors will get to see geologic wonders, tough and complex plant and animal life, and a long occupation by native human communities.
 Extending from Paleolithic society to Ancestral Puebloans to nomadic Navajo, Apache and Ute tribes to the impact of European settlers, these native communities endure.

 The only location in the United States where four states, Arizona, Colorado, New Mexico, and Utah, meet in a single spot.
 Standing on the brass cap allows an individual to stand in four states at one time.
 In addition to the monument, visitors can experience local food and artistry of native Americans from the dozens of native American vendors located around the monument plaza.

 Many consider Cortez the cultural center of Mesa Verde Country.
 Strong agricultural traditions and Native American heritage characterize this town, located in the valley that is shadowed by Mesa Verde.
 Ancient cliff dwellings, cowboys and farms mingle harmoniously below the surrounding mountains.

 Technically not on the scenic byway, Canyons of the Ancients National Monument covers a vast region that is surrounded by the scenic byway.
 The location identified on this map is the main entrance to Sand Canyon which offers plenty of trails to hike, mountain bike and horseback riding.
 In addition, many of the canyon walls contain cliff dwellings.
 The main trail through Sand Canyon is easily a half-day hike.